balderdashy/sails-docs/reference/Blueprints.md

 ```

 ### Notes

-> Assumes the existance of both a controller and model called 'pony'
+> Assumes the existence of both `PonyController` and a model called 'Pony'.

 > JSON keys and values must be wrapped in double quotes.
 Singles won't work.